quantumjot/btrack/README.md

 based on heuristics.
 The global solution identifies a sequence of high-likelihood hypotheses that accounts for all observations.

-BayesianTracker (btrack) is part of the ImPy image processing toolbox for microscopy data analysis.
+BayesianTracker (btrack) is part of the *Sequitr* image processing toolbox for microscopy data analysis.
 For more information see: http://lowe.cs.ucl.ac.uk/

 ---